MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/functions-library/log-reduce-fl.md

 ## Parameters

-The parameters description below is a summary, see [More about the algorithm](#more-about-the-algorithm) section for further details.
+The following parameters description is a summary.
+For further details, see [More about the algorithm](#more-about-the-algorithm) section.

 | Name | Type | Required | Description |
 |--|--|--|--|